mikkelbue/tinyDA/README.md

 ```python
 parameters = np.array([link.parameters for link in my_chain.chain_fine])
 ```
 Some diagnostics are available in the diagnostics module.
-Please refer to their respective dicstrings for usage instructions.
+Please refer to their respective docstrings for usage instructions.

 # TODO
 * More user-friendly diagnostics